 Mountaineering combines extreme cold, strong winds, high altitude, prolonged effort, and constant exposure.
-Slow progress phases alternate with technical sections where every move demands precision and stable warmth.
+Slow progress phases alternate with technical sections where every move demands precision and consistent warmth.
 Gear must protect without restricting, resist abrasion, manage internal moisture, and maintain performance despite freezing and rapid temperature changes.

 1. The Unique Challenges of Mountaineering